a-down/readme-generator/README.md

 ## Usage

-To start the README Generator, run:
+- To start the README Generator, run:

   ```
   node index.js
   ```

   in the command line.

+- If you choose not to answer a prompt in the terminal, that section will not be rendered in the generated README.

 ## Visual Example of Generated README